The Fellows' Library is closed until further notice.

 Approximately 80% of the books have been catalogued on SOLO, the library catalogue covering the majority of the library collections of the University of Oxford, and a short-title list of the remaining books is available below under the title 'Uncatalogued material'.
 The Bodleian Libraries have advice on searching for early printed books on SOLO.
 For English books printed before 1801, you may prefer to search the English Short Title Catalogue (ESTC).
 Our 46 incunables (books printed anywhere before 1501) are listed on the Incunabula Short Title Catalogue (ISTC) and Material Evidence in Incunabula (MEI).

 The Wikipedia article on the College buildings summarises the history of the Fellows' Library.
 There is a useful overview of our special collections in Paul Morgan's Oxford libraries outside the Bodleian (2nd edition, 1980, pages 49–53) and a fuller account in C.J.
 Fordyce & T.M.
-Knox, ‘The Library of Jesus College, Oxford: with an appendix on the books bequeathed thereto by Lord Herbert of Cherbury’, Proceedings and papers of the Oxford Bibliographical Society, volume 5, part 2 (1937), pages 49–115.
+Knox, ‘The Library of Jesus College, Oxford: with an appendix on the books bequeathed thereto by Lord Herbert of Cherbury’, Proceedings and papers of the Oxford Bibliographical Society, volume 5, part 2 (1937), partially digitised below.

 There are open days for current members of College throughout the year.
 Old Members wishing to visit the Fellows' Library should contact the Development Office.
 The College is able to offer accommodation subject to availability.